lafita/qs-align/README.md

 This method is not published in a peer-reviewed journal article, but if you found the tool useful for your research, please consider citing my thesis:

 >Lafita A. Assessment of protein assembly prediction in CASP12 & Conformational dynamics of integrin α‐I domains.
 ETH Zürich.
-2017;99.
-DOI: 10.3929/ethz-a-010863273
+2017;99. doi:10.3929/ethz-a-010863273

 [![DOI](https://img.shields.io/badge/doi-10.3929%2Fethz--a--010863273-blue.svg)](https://doi.org/10.3929/ethz-a-010863273)

 You can also cite this repository as:
-> Lafita A. (2017) QS-Align: Scalable protein quaternary structure alignment algorithm.
-Computer Software.
-DOI: 10.5281/zenodo.2351589
+> Lafita A. QS-Align: Scalable protein quaternary structure alignment algorithm; 2017.
+Available from:https://github.com/lafita/qs-align. doi:10.5281/zenodo.2351589

 [![DOI](https://zenodo.org/badge/79561725.svg)](https://zenodo.org/badge/latestdoi/79561725)